Sabarimala verdict: Shiv Sena calls for 12 hours strike in Kerala

 Thiruvananthapuram, Sep 29: Shiv Sena has called for a statewide 12 hours strike on October 1 against Supreme Court's verdict to allow women of all ages to enter Sabarimala Temple.

-The apex court Bench headed by Chief Justice Dipak Misra's 4-1 majority verdict on entry of women in Sabarimala temple has come as a disappointment to millions of devotees of Ayyappa.
+The apex court Bench headed by Chief Justice Dipak Misra's 4-1 majority verdict on the entry of women in Sabarimala temple has come as a disappointment to millions of devotees of Ayyappa.

 Also Read | SC throws open doors of Sabarimala Temple to women